 - They are compatible with existing uses like recreational fishing, as they can continue among turbines.

 - Foundations can create artificial reefs.

 - Extensive studies at European sites have revealed no significant bird impacts and that, for the most part, birds avoid wind farms.

 The offshore wind industry is still in its infancy and faces significant challenges to growth, mainly due to the additional capital investment necessary relating to higher construction costs.
 As such it is essential to support research and development designed to lower costs and increase reliability.

 In order to move forward successfully, the industry will need to strike a viable balance between technological and economic challenges, while at the same time regulatory bodies will need to continue developing a streamlined approach to project evaluation.

-ACE NY looks forward to having its members take part in realizing this incredible potential.
+ACE NY looks forward to having its members take part in realizing the incredible potential for offshore wind.
 We invite you to browse the Links and Resources sidebar to learn more about New York's current offshore wind energy projects, as well as offshore wind energy in the U.S. and abroad.